 Kluntje - The Girls – The three of us together till the end

 “Three people is always a bit hard.
 One is often excluded and there are arguments.”, they said.
 Nope, that’s nonsense!
 We have been inseparable for about 6 years and two of us even lived together for a long time.
 Let us tell you a secret: Believe it or not, all three of us work the same side job in the same place and we are absolutely ecstatic when we get to work the “Kluntjeshift”.
-3 is actually a good number, we are the three monkeys, the three from the gas stop, the powerpuffgirls, Harry, Ron and Hermine,…
+3 is actually a good number, we are the three wise monkeys, the powerpuffgirls, Harry, Ron and Hermine,…

 Three people can make democratic decision, they can share 2 main courses and a dessert when they go for dinner and are short on money but want to treat themselves.